 Table of Contents:

 Apertis is not just a Debian-derived GNU/Linux distribution.
 It comprises: code hosting; code review tools; package build and image generation services; and an automated testing infrastructure with the aim of providing a clean, reliable environment.
-This allows developers go from source to deployable system images in the most dependable way, ready to be hosted on the cloud and made available for OTA updates.
-It aims to be the integration point for different product lines with different goals and different schedules, but all sharing the same common core.
+This allows developers to go from source to deployable system images in the most dependable way, ready to be hosted on the cloud, programmed into a custom device or made available via over-the-air (OTA) updates.

-Apertis provides the tools to maximize the commonalities that can be shared across the lines of development, yet providing the ability to differentiate and experiment without impacting the shared core.
+Apertis provides the tools to needed to maximize the commonalities that can be shared across different lines of development, whilst also providing the ability for each product to experiment and differentiate without impacting the shared core.

-Apertis is designed for a collaborative development model with the aim of sharing efforts across and between multiple independent participants: it offers tools to maximize the shared commonalities to reduce costs and increase development speed, in contrast to approaches where all participants are working towards a single joint goal moving forward on a discrete path.
+Apertis is designed for a collaborative development model with the aim of sharing efforts across and between multiple independent participants.
+It offers workflows and tools to maximize the shared commonalities, this reduces costs and increases development speed.
+This contrasts with approaches where participants of each development team are independently working towards there own goals, duplicating effort to implement common features.

 While other workflows only focus on one team at a time, Apertis' strength is its ability to support many independent teams concurrently.
 The development infrastructure of Apertis runs as a service to provide shared access to all those independent product teams:

 The Apertis approach is driven by the need to increase safety and security by deploying updated software in the hands of users in a timely and efficient way.